arkadeycns/De-Nile-Dreamers/README.md

 # Semantic Similarity & Paraphrase Detection Model

 ## Overview
-This repository aims to develop a benchmark model for **Semantic Textual Similarity (STS)** problems.
+This repository aims to develop a model for **Semantic Textual Similarity (STS)** problems.
 The goal is to measure the degree of similarity between two text inputs, which is an important task in Natural Language Processing (NLP).
 To address this problem, we employ two different solution methods, each designed to optimize the performance and accuracy of the model:

-We are using the Microsoft Paraphrase Corpus as our dataset.
+We have used the Microsoft Paraphrase Corpus as our dataset.
+Other datasets used during testing phase include Quora Question Pairs dataset.

 1. **Binary Classification Techniques**: Utilizing handcrafted features derived from vector embeddings.
 2. **Pretrained Sentence Transformer Models**: Leveraging state-of-the-art models to achieve maximum accuracy in STS tasks.